dddshelf/cheeper-ddd-cqrs-example/README.md

 * Just install [docker](http://docs.docker.com/get-docker/).
 * If you want to run PHP locally and leave docker for just external services (mysql, redis, elastic and rabbitmq):
     * Make sure to have a local PHP installation.
-The minimum PHP version needed is 7.4.1.
+The minimum PHP version needed is 8.1.
-    * Needed PHP extensions: bcmath, pdo_mysql, pcntl, posix, mysqli.
+    * Needed PHP extensions: pdo_mysql, mysqli, amqp.
     * Make sure to install [Symfony CLI](http://symfony.com/download).

 ### 🐳 Full Docker